 - Click on Next:Review.

-- On the Review Policy section, enter a name for the policy and click on Create policy.
+- Thus, on the Review Policy section, enter a name for the policy and click on Create policy.

-Please note that you will need to provide both the access key ID and the secret access generated while you were creating the IAM user.
+Please note that you must provide both the access key ID and the secret access generated while creating the IAM user.
 It is recommended that you should copy it and save it.